xavier-romero/eth-bench/README.md

 Other flags:

 - ```--recover``` Recover remaining funds in all created accounts -sent back the funded account- as long as they're enough to pay tx fees. (enabled by default)
+- ```--nonce``` Set the nonce for master account.
+Not required, just to perform tricky tests in paralel !

 ### Logging
 Each execution is incrementally logged to ```bench_{profile_name}.log``` file.
 You can find there all past results.